 - Instrumental lessons on orchestral and band instruments, and singing lessons for pupils in schools

-- Opportunities for pupils to attend concerts by its own staff and those organised through the Channel Islands Music Council
+- Opportunities for pupils to attend concerts by its own staff and visiting performers

 How we do it

-- The Head of Vocal Studies gives vocal training to senior instrumental students who show particular promise as singers in Music Centre choirs.
+- The Head of Vocal Studies also gives vocal training to senior instrumental pupils who show particular promise as singers in Music Centre choirs.

 - Music Centre caters for the Island's young musicians, including pupils who are taught privately.
-As it is an integral part of their musical tuition, attendance at Music Centre is compulsory for all Music Service instrumental pupils.
+It is an integral part of their musical tuition and development, enabling pupils to put into practice their individual skills in a group setting.
+It allows pupils from all schools and colleges to work together, make friends and develop their skills within a team.
+As this is such an important part of pupils' development, attendance is compulsory for all Music Service instrumental pupils.

-- The Service operates an instrument loan facility for its students and a library of sheet music for Music Centre and other Island ensembles.
+- The Service operates an instrument hire facility for its pupils and a library of sheet music for Music Centre, schools and other Island ensembles.

 The Music Centre is open to all children in the Bailiwick of Guernsey.
 It aims to provide:

-- enjoyable music-making opportunities which are carefully matched to students' abilities in order that they can realise their potential and achieve excellence
+- inclusive and enjoyable music-making opportunities which are carefully matched to pupils' abilities in order that they can realise their potential and achieve excellence

-- opportunities for students to make a positive contribution and to develop confidence, self-discipline and self-criticism
+- opportunities for pupils to make a positive contribution and to develop confidence, self-discipline and self-criticism

-- opportunities for students to understand the importance of reliability and teamwork through their music-making.
+- opportunities for pupils to understand the importance of reliability and teamwork through their music-making.